systemcarl/weblog/articles/about-me.md

 A scientific approach provides a reliable framework to find the best solution to
     an enigmatic problem.
 I believe that harnessing this process will undoubtedly lead to better outcomes,
-    grounded in evidence and reason.
+    grounded in evidence and reason, for the benefit of all.

 ## Let the Present Move Forward Into the Future
-I'm also of the opinion that software developers should always be thinking towards
+I'm also of the opinion software developers should always be thinking towards
     the future.
 Sure, we all have to stay focused on the the next milestone.
 But any experienced project manager knows: if you don't consider our direction,